ChristofferFlensburg/superFreq/README.md

 reference = '~/resources/reference/hg19/hg19.fa'
 genome = 'hg19'

-#the dbSNP and cosmic directory.
-This will be created and downloaded if not existing.
+#the resource directory with preprocessed data from dbSNP, ExAC, COSMIC, gene annotation and ClinVar.
-dbSNPdirectory = '~/resources/superFreq/dbSNP'
+#Will be created and resources downlaoded from the WEHI server.
+If you point to an existing resource directory
-cosmicDirectory = '~/resources/superFreq/COSMIC'
+#then it'll be reused, and resources won't have to be redownloaded and duplicated.
-#default
+resourceDirectory = "superFreqResources"

 #The directory where the log file and saved .Rdata is stored.
 Will be created.
 Rdirectory = 'R'